BRIAN-cloud-cyber/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+**Database Design**
+Indexing: Implement indexes for fast retrieval of frequently accessed data.
+Caching: Use caching strategies to reduce database load and improve performance.